RiverGlide/CukeSalad/README.md

 ## Let's Get started

-Create a new project outside of the CukeSalad directory structure.
+Create a new project outside of the CukeSalad directory structure, e.g.:

+    mkdir ~/projects/Calculator
+    cd ~/projects/Calculator

-Inside the root of that project:
+Inside the root of that project...

+    mkdir support
     mkdir features
-    mkdir features/step_definitions
     mkdir features/roles
     mkdir features/tasks
-    mkdir support

-In idiomatic Cucumber style, we use `support/env.rb` to require _CukeSalad_ and define the location of our project's _roles_ and _tasks_:
+In idiomatic Cucumber style, we use `support/env.rb` to require _CukeSalad_ and define the location of our project's _roles_ and _tasks_ e.g.:

     $:.unshift(File.dirname(__FILE__) + '/../features/roles')
     $:.unshift(File.dirname(__FILE__) + '/../features/tasks')
-    $:.unshift(File.dirname(__FILE__) + '/../../../lib') #where to find CukeSalad
+    $:.unshift(File.dirname(__FILE__) + '/../../CukeSalad/lib') #where to find CukeSalad

     require 'cuke_salad'